surifirstpin/biplus_documentation/docs/Model.md

 **Getting Started :**

- Once **project** is saved you can define the data in model section as shown in below image :
+ The **Project** is saved you can define the data in model section as shown in below image :
  ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/5f41bf1e6bf7e11e52fb03d555ce35e47060280b/images/model_new.png)